DataManagementLab/wannadb/WEBSERVER_STRUCTURE.md

 ├── user.py
 └── __init__.py
 ```
-Directory related to routing functionality for the flask webserver.
+Directory related to routing functionality for the Flask web server.

-- core.py: contains the routes for the main application routes.
+- `core.py`: Contains the routes for the main application routes.
-- dev.py: contains the routes for developers.
+- `dev.py`: Contains the routes for developers.
-- files.py: contains the routes for file uploads and downloads.
+- `files.py`: Contains the routes for file uploads and downloads.
-- user.py: contains the routes for user authentication and management.
+- `user.py`: Contains the routes for user authentication and management.

 ### SQLite